 - A minimum of one year of post baccalaureate nursing experience for students choosing the Family Nurse Practitioner emphasis area.
 Students for whom an exception is made will be advised to take core courses the first year of study and to work to meet the experience requirement.

 - Undergraduate grade point average of 3.0 on a 4.0 scale.

-- Licensed as a registered nurse in good standing, in Missouri or eligible for licensure prior to clinical coursework.
+- Licensed as a registered nurse in good standing.
 Once your application is provisionally accepted, the department will access NCSBN (nursys.com) to verify your RN License.

 - When requested to do so by the Nursing Department, completion and submission of a Criminal Background Check.